git-hamza/Quantized_Tflite_ObjectDetection/README.md

 ###### run_eval :
 it is an executable file that uses eval.py to evaluate the model from recent checkpoint.
 The recent checkpoint is loaded from train directory in it.
 How the evaluation will be performed are set at the end of the configuration file.
 It saves the output in a directory name eval.
 ###### run_exp_tflite_graph :
 it is an executable file that uses export_tftlite_ssd_graph.py script and trained checkpoints from the train directory (You have to specify which checkpoint).
-It outputs frozen model tflite_graph.pb that can be converted to tflite and tflite_graph.pbtxt in the *train* directory.
+It outputs frozen model tflite_graph.pb that can be converted to tflite and tflite_graph.pbtxt in the *tflite* directory.
 ###### run_convert_tflite :
 it is an executable file that takes tflite_graph.pb as an input and outputs a quantized 8-bit tflite format file i.e. model.tflite which is ready for inference.
 ## Things to look for before training: